appium/ruby_console/osx.md

 `cd appium; ./reset.sh`

+- If there are errors, you may have to run reset.sh this way

+`sudo ANDROID_HOME=$ANDROID_HOME ./reset.sh`

 - Start appium. `-V` enables verbose and `--fast-reset` enables fast rest for Android.

 `node server.js -V --fast-reset`